 by Paul E. Sparks

-On January 17, 1794, in Pittsylvania County, Virginia, 20.2.
-Josiah A. Sparks married Susannah Phillips (descendants refer to her as Susan Ann) a daughter of Thomas and Margaret (Buchanan) Phillips.
+On January 17, 1794, in Pittsylvania County, Virginia, 20.2 Josiah A. Sparks married Susannah Phillips (descendants refer to her as Susan Ann) a daughter of Thomas and Margaret (Buchanan) Phillips.
 Thomas Phillips gave his consent to his daughter's marriage as follows: "Jeneiary.
 I give con Sent that JoSier Sparkes ma be maried to my daughter SuAnner.
 Thomas Phillips."
 Matt Sparkes was the bondsman in the sum of 50 pounds.
-Assuming that both of these young people were of the customary age to marry at that time, Josiah Sparks probably was born near 1770 while Susannah was born ca. 1775.
+Assuming that both of these young people were of the customary age to marry at that time, Josiah Sparks probably was born near 1770 while Susannah was born ca. to 1775.

 (The above 20.2 Josiah Sparks, who married Susannah Phillips, should not be confused with the Josiah Sparks who married Lydia Tollison ca. 1787, probably in Pittsylvania County, and who moved to the Union Spartanburg Counties area of South Carolina ca. 1788, where he remained until his death ca. 1852.
 (See the September 1965 issue of the Quarterly, Whole No. 51, page 933.)

 The first two children born to Josiah and Susannah (Phillips) Sparks were sons, 20.2.1 John and 20.2.2 Thomas.
-John was born ca. 1796 and Thomas was born October 27, 1798.
+John was born ca. 1796 and Thomas was born on October 27, 1798.
 Both were born in Pittsylvania County, but when the 1800 census was taken, Josiah and his family were in Union County, South Carolina.
 Several families of Sparkses from Pittsylvania County had gone to South Carolina prior to 1790 and had settled in the general area where Laurens, Union., and Spartanburg Counties join along the Enoree River.
 (See the March 1960 issue of the Quarterly, Whole No. 29, pp. 450-63) Here three more sons were born to Josiah and Susannah:

 20.2.3 Samuel Sparks born September 27, 1800;

-20.2.5 Truelove, born ca. 1804; and
+20.2.5 Truelove Sparks, born ca. 1804; and

-20.2.6 Josiah, Jr. born January 24, 1806.
+20.2.6 Josiah Sparks, Jr. born January 24, 1806.